mndhiman55/profile/_pages/about.md

 🔬 I'm a Project Associate at the CSIR-CBRI, Roorkee.

-📚 I'm currently working on hybrid topics to solve the Machine Learning problems in Civil Engineering.
+📚 I'm currently working on hybrid topics to solve Civil Engineering problems with Machine Learning problems algorithms.

 A data-driven personal website
 ======